TechnoScheme007/V-Trigger/README.md

 ---

-## Screenshots

-> Coming soon — the extension is currently in private testing.

----

 ## Installation (Developer / Temporary)

 The extension is not yet listed on the Firefox Add-ons store.
 To use it now: